 Light spark knock at low engine speeds is not harmful to your engine.
 However, continued heavy spark knock at high speeds can cause damage and immediate service is required.
-Engine damage resulting from operating with a heavy spark knock may not be covered by the new vehicle warranty.
+Engine damage resulting from operation with a heavy spark knock may not be covered by the new vehicle warranty.

 Poor quality gasoline can cause problems such as hard starting, stalling and hesitations.
 If you experience these symptoms, try another brand of "regular" gasoline before considering service for the vehicle.

-Over 40 automobile manufacturers around the world have issued and endorsed consistent gasoline specifications (the World Wide Fuel Charter, WWFC) to define fuel properties necessary to deliver enhanced emissions, engine performance, and durability for your vehicle.
-The manufacturer recommends the use of gasolines that meet the WWFC specifications if they are available.
+Over 40 auto manufacturers world-wide have issued and endorsed consistent gasoline specifications (the Worldwide Fuel Charter, WWFC) to define fuel properties necessary to deliver enhanced emissions, performance and durability for your vehicle.
+We recommend the use of gasolines that meet the WWFC specifications if they are available.